lkerr/groundfish-MSE/documentation/econ_module.md

 * **targeting_coeff_import.R** converts the results of asclogit_coef_export to an R data.table
 * **production_coefs.R** imports the targeting regression coefficients to an R data.table
+* **input_price_import.R** imports and saves data.tables containing input prices
-* **price_import.R** imports and save sdata.tables containing  prices
+* **output_price_import.R** imports and saves data.tables containing output prices
 * **multiplier_import.R** constructs vessel
-* **vessel_specific_prices.R** imports and saves data.tables containing vessel level prices
 * **targeting_data_import.R** constructs the simulation datasets.
 There are the "data" is joined to coefficients, prices, and multipliers using various combinations of "hullnum", "MONTH" , "spstock2", "doffy" (day of groundfish fishing year), "gearcat".
-Note that because the data loops through "gffishingyears", we we do not join on gffishingyear.
+Note that because the data loops through "gffishingyears", we do not join on gffishingyear.
 This piece of code also computes average multipliers in the pre-period for the counterfactual sims.

 ## Input Data
 There are a few input datasets needed to run.
 * **full_targeting_YYYY.Rds** - contains "independant variables" associated with the production and targeting models, estimated coefficients.
 Each row corresponds a vessel-day-targeting choice.
 I tried to optimize for less memory usage, but it makes the model run extremely slowly.

-* **sim_post_vessel_stock_prices.Rds** vessel-day level input prices. fuelprice and crew wages vary by vessel.
+* **input_prices_POST_STUB.Rds** vessel-day level input prices. fuelprice and crew wages vary by vessel.
 This variability is partially due to their locations (prices of fuel vary by state; so do prices of labor).
 Also varies based on the size and composition of the boat's crew.
+POST can be "pre" or "post" and STUB can be "CF", "MSE", or "valid"

-* **sim_prices_post.Rds**  day-level output prices that are gearcat specific.
+* **output_prices_POST_STUB.Rds**  day-level output prices that are gearcat specific.
 They are gearcat specific because the mix  of "other" varies by gearcat.
+POST can be "pre" or "post" and STUB can be "CF", "MSE", or "valid"

-* **sim_multipliers_pre.Rds**  These are vessel specific coefficients that scale landings of a target species to catch/landings of other (non-target) species that are used for simulating the pre catch-share period.
+* **sim_multipliers_POST_STUB.Rds**  These are vessel specific coefficients that scale landings of a target species to catch/landings of other (non-target) species that are used for simulating the pre catch-share period.
+POST can be "pre" or "post" and STUB can be "CF", "MSE", or "valid"

-* **sim_multipliers_post.Rds**  These are vessel specific coefficients that scale landings of a target species to catch/landings of other (non-target) species that are used for simulating the post catch-share period.

 I've been making small changes to mproc_test.txt and the "set_om_parameters_global.R" file.
 The set_om_parameters_global.R contains things like file/folder locations, stocks that are in the model, and the RHS variables for the simulations.

 ### Outputs
-Model outputs are TBD
+We're retaining catch, landings, value, and quota_charges at the "hullnum-day-spstock2" level.
+We are not retaining "hullnum_day" where the vessel chooses "no fish".

 ### To do and known bugs
 * needs to do state dependence properly.